qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Custom Validator
 ^^^^^^^^^^^^^^^^
-Sometimes, the predefined validators are not enough and you need to create a application specific validator.
+Sometimes, the predefined validators are not enough and you need to create an application-specific validator.
 That's also no problem because the synchronous validator is just a JavaScript function.
-In this function, you can either return a boolean, which signals the validation result or you can throw a ``qx.core.ValidationError`` containing the message to display as invalid message.
+In this function, you can either return a boolean which signals the validation result or you can throw a ``qx.core.ValidationError`` containing the message to be displayed as an invalid message.
 The validation manager can handle both kinds of validators.
-The example here checks if the value of the text field has at least a length of 3.
+The example here checks if the value of the text field has a length of at least 3.

 ::